 Winter has arrived.
 It is the time when Nights are becoming longer and Days are getting shorter.
-Winter also comes with the delicious taste of various food, the warmth of friendly touch, talk around the bonfires, and comfort at home.
+Winter also comes with the delicious taste of various foods, the warmth of a friendly touch, talk around the bonfires, and comfort at home.
 In the words of Anamika Mishra, “Winter is not a season, it is a celebration“.

 According to a study, around 10 to 20% of the world population experience the “winter blues.”
 Out of them, some are severely affected and suffer from seasonal affective disorder (SAD).

-Seasonal Affective Disorder (SAD) is a form of depression related to colder weather and not having enough sunlight, causing increased melatonin levels and lower serotonin levels, often resulting in low mood & energy, sleeping problem, and craving starchy foods.
+Seasonal Affective Disorder (SAD) is a form of depression related to colder weather and not having enough sunlight, causing increased melatonin levels and lower serotonin levels, often resulting in low mood & energy, sleeping problems, and craving starchy foods.

 The reduced light, warmth, and color of the winter leave many people feeling depressed and anxious.
 The quality of your life can be affected by these winter blues.

 But the good news is that we can ward off SAD just as part of our daily routine.
 Here, we are giving seven ways to keep the winter blues at bay.
 Try these tips to help yourself to cope with these feelings.